DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 Your branch is behind 'origin/main' by 1 commit, and can be fast-forwarded.
   (use "git pull" to update your local branch)

-# Could optionally use the `--ff-only` flag here to be safer but in this case we know the pull will
+# Could optionally use the `--ff-only` flag here to be safer but in this case we know
-# be a ff
+# the pull will be a fast-forward
 ~/src/git-workshop $ git pull
 Updating 8adbc7b..5a91f76
 Fast-forward